This document is about: QUANTUM 3

 To receive the callbacks and use its information implement the corresponding IKCCCallbacks interface in a system.

-Important Note that the collision callbacks return a Boolean value.
-This is allows you decide whether a collision should be ignored.
+Important: Note that the collision callbacks return a Boolean value.
+This allows to decide whether a collision should be ignored.
 Returning false makes the character pass through physics object it collided with.

 Besides implementing the callbacks the movement methods should also pass the IKCCCallbacks object; below is a code snippet using the collision callbacks.